 In this film from Vertebrate Publishing, British climber and mountaineer Martin Boysen talks about his life and climbing.
 From growing up in Germany during the Second World War, to Sussex outcrops climbs and playing a major role in the great 1970s Himalayan expeditions, such as the first ascent of Annapurna's South Face and South-West Face of Everest.

-Neil Gresham talks Malham/UK sport climbing and Straight Jacket
+Neil Gresham talks UK sport climbing and Straight Jacket

-Neil Gresham, who returned to active sport climbing in the UK and new routing earlier in the season with the first ascent of Straight Jacket (F8a+) at Malham, has just released a video of his new route and his thoughts on the Malham/UK sport climbing scene.
+Neil Gresham, who returned to active sport climbing in the UK and new routing with the first ascent of Straight Jacket (F8a+) at Malham, has released a video of his new route and his thoughts on the Malham/UK sport climbing scene.

 'A short video of a brilliant first ascent I did recently in the Peak!
 It's a line I'd been wanting to do for quite a while, an epic 40m route on High Tor in Matlock called 'Fury Road' (F8a)' - Jon Clark.